tiffanyb/tiffanyb.github.io/courses/cse591/policy.md

 The total points possible are allocated as follows:

-- 35% Homework
-- 30% Exam 1
+- 30% Project 1
-- 30% Exam 2
+- 30% Project 2
+- 30% Project 3
-- 5% Class Participation
+- 10% Class Participation

-Note that there are three exams: we will drop your lowest exam score.
+The points for each project are allocated on the following metrics:

+- 5% Reading list
+- 5% Topic presentation
+- 5% Proposal presentation
+- 5% Project implementation
+- 5% Report presentation
+- 5% Demo

-Your participation score is based on your participation in class and recitation, in office hours, and/or in Piazza.
+Your participation score is based on your participation in class and recitation, in office hours, and/or in Slack.
 Being active in at least one of these venues will result in full points.
 If you don't participate in any of them, then you will likely receive no points.

-## Late Days

-Late days interfere with the ability of course staff to quickly turn around assignment grades and solutions.
-The problem is we cannot give out solutions or graded assignments until everyone has turned in their work.
-Therefore, we only offer late days in emergency or exceptional circumstances, such as hospitalization.
-We do not offer late days for personal scheduling issues such as interviews, class load, etc.

 ## Ethics, and Cheating
 The course staff will treat all students ethically and fairly.
 We, in